 - Enjoy working with children

-- Must be able to work unsupervised, follow 2-3 step directions and accomplish tasks on time
+- Ability to work unsupervised, follow multi-step directions, and accomplish tasks in a timely manner

 - Age: 15 & up

 Are you a high school or college student looking to gain experience about the vast animal kingdom?
 Does your school encourage you to spend some time learning about potential careers?
 If you answered yes, then the Chattanooga Zoo has the perfect opportunity for you!